SooryaGeorge7/DublinEats/README.md

 ## **The Strategy Plane**

+Dublin Eats websites intends to allow  foodies of Dublin or tourists to discover new restaurants in Dublin which are top rated.
+Users will be able to search restaurants according to categories and rate/review the ones they have been to.
+They should be able to create their own profile page where they can also pin the restaurants they would like to visit in the future.

 ### **The Ideal User**

 - User who enjoys food and would like to discover new restaurants or cuizines.